LLNL/ExaCA/examples/README.md

 ExaCA currently can model three types of problems:

 * Problem type C is a directional solidification problem, with the bottom surface initialized with some fraction of sites home to epitaxial grains and at the liquidus temperature and a positive thermal gradient in the +Z direction.
 The domain is then cooled at a constant rate.
-* Problem type S or SM is an array of hemispherical spots, with the number of spots in X, Y, and the number of layers for which the pattern is repeated (offset by a specified number of cells in the positive Z direction) specified.
-This problem type also uses fixed thermal gradient magnitude and cooling rate for each spot.
-    * The M is no longer required in the problem type, as problem type S is now the same as SM (it now includes multiple melting and solidification events per cell)
+* Problem type `Spot` is a hemispherical spot, with fixed thermal gradient magnitude and cooling rate as solidification proceeds from the outer edge of the spot towards the center.
+The ability to simulate multilayer arrays of overlapping spots was deprecated in version 1.2 and removed after version 1.3
 * Problem type `SingleGrain` is an initial nuclei at the domain center growing each time step until a domain edge is reached
 * Problem type R or RM is a custom solidification problem using time-temperature history file(s) (default location is `examples/Temperatures`).
 The format of these files are as follows:
     * The first line should be the names of the columns: x, y, z, tm, tl, cr